 - You can pay via Venmo or other online transfers if you prefer (ask me for details).

 - You can also pay online with a credit card using this secure online form: Online Payment Form →

 - Initial deposits are non-refundable.
 This deposit goes towards some of the reservations that we will make for you in Israel that cannot be refunded.

-- Cancellations made within 45 days before departure may receive a 25% refund (excluding deposit).
+- Cancellations made within 60 days before departure will be evaluated on a case-by-case basis, no refund is guaranteed.

 - Don’t hesitate to reach out to me and I can help you with this.